arassiq/CancerDiagnosisPrediction-WiDS/README.md

 ## Overview

   This project, developed for the WiDS Datathon and sponsored by Gilead Sciences, focuses on predicting metastatic cancer diagnosis within 90 days of screening using a rich dataset.
-The aim is to identify factors influencing timely treatment for breast cancer patients and contribute to reducing healthcare disparities.
+The aim is to identify factors influencing timely treatment for breast cancer patients and contribute to reducing healthcare disparities by predicting whether a patient will be diagnosed with metastatic cancer within 90 days.

 ## Dataset